Home

 (1871-1930)

-They resided in Scio in 1903, in Newark, OH circa 1904, in Ashland, OH in 1923, and in Florida circa 1929.
-Grant enjoyed weekend visits to the home of his sister Eunice Morgan in Cadiz.
+They resided in Scio in 1900-1903; in Newark, Licking County, OH circa 1904; in Ashland, Ashland County, OH in 1923; and in Florida circa 1929.
+When living nearby, Grant enjoyed making weekend visits to the home of his sister Eunice Morgan in Cadiz.

 After moving to Newark in 1904, to 59 Wallace Street, Grant announced that “he will be pleased to receive calls at any time from former Harrison county friends,” said the Cadiz Republican

-A rare old photographic postcard of Newark is seen at left, showing the north side of the town square .
+A rare old photographic postcard of Newark is seen here, showing the north side of the town square.
 Note the curved trolley tracks in the middle of the street, at far right.

-In 1909, the Minards are known to have taken “an extended trip to Denver, Idaho and Oregon,” said the Republican.
-It's possible Grant visited his brother Luther, known to have lived in Idaho at about that time.
+In 1909, the Minards are known to have taken "an extended trip to Denver, Idaho and Oregon," reported the Republican.
+It's likely that Grant made the trip in part to visit his brother Luther, known to have lived in Idaho at about that time.

-Grant suffered from heart disease and asthma.
+Grant suffered from heart disease and asthma, possibly caused by many years of inhaling plaster dust.
 He passed away at age 59 on May 29, 1930.
 He was buried in Grandview Cemetery in Scio.

-Anna outlived him by 35 years, and died in 1965.
-She is buried with her husband.
+She died in 1965 and is buried with her husband.